pinpea/user-distance-api/README.md

 ```http
 /user_distances/information
 ```

 Used for testing.

 ## Requirements

 This project depends on Python 3, pip3 and virtualenv.
-Note these instructions were checked using Ubuntu 18.04, other systems may vary.
+Note these instructions were checked using Ubuntu 18.04,and MacOS Catalina 10 other systems may vary.
 A Docker image with this demo is also available, see below.

 ### Setup virtual environment and run demo locally